liballeg/android/README.md

+These binaries contain Allegro pre-built for Android (armeabi-v7, arm64-v8a, x86, x86_64) and
+includes the following optional components:

+ * freetype
+ * flac
+ * opus
+ * vorbis
+ * dumb
+ * minimp3
+ * physfs

+It does not include theora or freeimage at this point.

-To use the Allegro Android binaries from Android Studio 2 or 3:
+To use the Allegro Android binaries from Android Studio 3:

 1. Create a new Android Studio NDK project
  * Use "Start a new Android Studio project" from the welcome dialog or File->New from the menu